Kevin Garnett, Brooks Robinson and Joe DiMaggio. Oh yeah, and Nomar.

 Five hours of sleep is not enough, but a five-day weekend is everything.
 Put two fives together and, well, in the old days I couldn't drive 55 either.
 So, let's play the over-under game with fives today and see if you think the way I do.

 I've got the over-under on the tenure of the next Pittsfield High principal at five years.
 I'm taking the under.
 No disrespect intended, it's just the way the trend has been on the East Street campus in recent years.
 The new city superintendent?
 I'm taking the over.
-Not a tough pick.
-"Jake" McCandless is already inked up for five years as he readies to sail his ship out to sea.

 The former Plunkett School on the corner of Fenn and First streets.
 I'm definitely taking the over.
 Five years from now I'm betting that it will look exactly as it does now, except five years older, if that's possible.
 The Plunkett name was huge in the 19th century history of Pittsfield.
 And like a lot of our early schools that were named after great people (Bartlett, Rice, Crane, etc.), I hate to see the Plunkett name vanish.
 I guess we'll always have Plunkett Street.